-The changing room was buzzing with the usual pre-match energy, stick tape being wrapped, shin pads being adjusted, nervous jokes being traded.
-I was halfway through my warm-up routine when Sarah, one of our newer players, asked the question that had clearly been on her mind: "Should I be wearing a mouthguard?"
+The changing room was humming with the usual pre-match energy, stick tape being wrapped, shin pads being adjusted, and nervous jokes being traded.
+I was in the middle of my warm-up routine when Sarah, one of our newer players, asked the question that had clearly been on her mind: "Should I be wearing a mouthguard?"

-I glanced around.
-About half the team had them in already.
+I cast my eyes around.
+About half the team already had them.
 The other half, like Sarah, were either unbothered or genuinely uncertain.
 It's a conversation I've had dozens of times over the years with teammates, parents on the sideline, and young players just starting out.

 Do You Need a Mouthguard for Hockey?